Ayanita02/Music-Store-Analysis/README.md

 # Music-Store-Analysis

-Welcome to the Music Store Analysis repository!
-This project aims to analyze sales data from a music store to uncover insights about customer behavior, popular genres, and sales trends.
-By leveraging data analysis techniques, we will explore various aspects of the music store's performance and provide actionable insights.
+SQL Project to Analyze Online Music Store Data

+This beginner-friendly project aims to teach you how to analyze an online music store's database.
+By using SQL to explore the dataset, you will uncover valuable insights into the store's business growth and performance, addressing various analytical questions.

+# Database and Tools

+• Database: PostgreSQL
+• Tools: PgAdmin4